klundberg/klundberg.github.io/_posts/2015-04-12-capturing-objects-weakly-in-instance-method-references-in-swift.md

 }
 {% endhighlight %}

 The function we're returning effectively does the same thing as the closure we gave to `NSNotificationCenter` in the original example.
-We can't use optional chaining since we've decoupled the object from the method that's being called on that object, but semantically it's equivalent.
 Now if we apply this new function to our example, we get this:

 {% highlight swift %}
 class MemoryCache {